Antioch Police Department: History

-The police department was created in 1872 to handle security and law enforcement in the coal mining town of hundreds that was 19th Century Antioch.
+The police department was created in 1872 to handle security and law enforcement in the coal mining town of hundreds that was 19th-century Antioch.
 By the 2010 census the department was policing over 102,000 Antiochites.
-The police chief is Tammany Brooks.
 In 2011 the department expressed serious concerns for the lack of a planning for a safety officer at the future Antioch eBART station.
 Due to funding issues, this station may be actually be policed in whole or in part by the APD instead of the BART Police Department.

+After the 2020 police-related death of Angelo Quinto, California banned police holds that might result in asphyxiation.

+In April 2023, press reports described an investigation into misconduct in the department.
+This included dozens of racist texts sent between officers.
+At that time, a federal grand jury was looking into allegations of charging officers with assault under color of authority, fraud, distribution of steroids and cocaine, as well as eliciting false confessions and accepting bribes to make traffic tickets go away.
+Newspaper accounts at the time reported that about 20 percent of the force was suspended.